 In spite of this, there are still a lot of different myths about metal roofing floating around that may put people off even considering a metal roof for their home to begin with.

 This is a shame, as most of these misconceptions are completely false.
 From unfounded worries that metal roofs are more likely to be hit by lightning, to the completely untrue belief that metal roofing makes rainfall sound unbearably loud, there’s a lot of misinformation out there.

-Because we here at Garvin Construction are passionate about metal roofing, today we are going to look at one of the odder metal roofing myths we’ve heard:
+Because we here at Garvin Metal Roofs are passionate about metal roofing, today we are going to look at one of the odder metal roofing myths we’ve heard: